 Clary sage essential oil has been shown to increase levels of both serotonin and dopamine.
 It also helps boost self-esteem and reduces anxiety.
 It also balances hormone levels in the body, which may be the underlying cause of elevated cortisol levels or some of the symptoms of SAD.

-The best way to use clary sage essential oil is by diluting it with a carrier oil or body lotion and applying it topically.
+The best way to use clary sage is by diluting it with a carrier oil and applying it topically.
 A few drops of clary sage in a bath promotes relaxation and calms both the mind and body, leaving an individual feeling uplifted and relaxed.

 Roman Chamomile Essential Oil